Need Help Planning Your Visit to Plumas County? Call 530-280-7187

 Hunting Northern California

 Plumas County offers a variety of challenges for hunters when hunting in northern California.
-Deer, bear, and duck hunting is the most popular, but hunters also can bag geese, quail, band-tailed pigeons, grouse, chukar, and squirrels.
+Deer, bear, and duck hunting are the most popular, but hunters also can bag geese, quail, band-tailed pigeons, grouse, chukar, and squirrels.

 Bear Hunting